ternaus/robot-surgery-segmentation/README.rst

 --------
 The main file that is used to train all models -  ``train.py``.

-Running ``python train.py --help`` will return set of possible input parameters.
+Running ``python train.py --help`` will return set of all possible input parameters.

 To train all models we used the folloing bash script :